Richard-Ott/WeCode/README.txt

 Carlo approach to solve for the correct denudation rate and enrichment/depletion of minerals in the soil.
 The code also estimates the weatheirng rate based on the given parameters.

-The code can be tested by loading the test_data_input file instead of loading acutal data.
+The code can be tested by running the RiebeGranger_Cronus_PairedCRN_MCMC_destData script

+Richard Ott, 2021